ngx-material-dashboard/ngx-material-dashboard/projects/documentation/src/assets/docs/base-json/overview.md

 If the above libraries do not suit your applications needs, then you should be able to extend this library and provide your own implementation.
-You can jump to [Getting Started](#getting-started) to see how to do that.
+You can jump to [Usage](#usage) to see how to do that.
 I still suggest taking a look at the source code for both libraries since they provide fully functional examples of how to extend this library.